bradhowes/SoundFonts/README.md

 * You can also swipe with a finger on back bar to change the keyboard range
 * Swipe right on a patch name to make it a favorite (same to unfavorite).
 Favorited patches have a star next to their name.
+* Add/Remove sound font files.
+In the "patches view" press the "+" button to bring up a file picker.
+Locate a sound font file to add from a location on your device or from your iCloud drive.
+Added files can be removed via the "-" button or a left-swipe on the sound font name.

 ## Favorites